daniel-bergmann/pong/README.md

 # pong
-A simple pong game written in pure javascript.
+A simple pong game written in vanilla javascript.